International Recruitment Scholarships general terms and conditions

 - Not be in receipt of a full tuition fee scholarship from any other source.

-- Students may normally combine partial scholarships offered by the University of Birmingham, provided that the total combined value does not exceed the full tuition fee owed.
-This allows students to benefit from multiple awards where applicable.
+- Unless otherwise stated in the relevant college scholarship terms and conditions, students may normally combine partial scholarships awarded by the University of Birmingham, provided the total combined value does not exceed the full tuition fee liability.
+This enables students to benefit from multiple awards where eligible and applicable.

 - Demonstrate the ability to cover living expenses and any remaining tuition fees not covered by the scholarship.